Kevin Pendergast

-Kevin Pendergast is a former American football and soccer player.
+Kevin Pendergast is an American former football and soccer player.
 He was the most valuable player for the Notre Dame soccer team before Coach Lou Holtz recruited him to play for the football team as a placekicker.
-In 1998, he pleaded guilty to conspiring with players from Northwestern University’s basketball team to engage in point shaving in three games.
+In 1998, he pleaded guilty to conspiring with players from Northwestern University's basketball team to engage in point shaving in three games.

 College career

 He was a star soccer player at Simsbury High School in Simsbury, Connecticut and Notre Dame recruited him for its soccer program.
-In 1989 and 1990, he was the team’s leading scorer.
-In 1991, the football team’s starting placekicker, Craig Hentrich, sprained his knee and Head Coach Lou Holtz looked to the soccer team for a kicker to handle kickoffs.
+In 1989 and 1990, he was the team's leading scorer.
+In 1991, the football team's starting placekicker, Craig Hentrich, sprained his knee and Head Coach Lou Holtz looked to the soccer team for a kicker to handle kickoffs.
 Pendergast has never played organized football, but joined the team as a walk-on.

 In the 1992 Sugar Bowl against Florida, Hentrich again suffered an injury forcing Pendergast to attempt his first field goal in a competitive game.
-He made the field goal, and later kicked three extra points and another field goal as Notre Dame won 39-28.
+He made the field goal, and later kicked three extra points and another field goal as Notre Dame won 39–28.

 With Hentrich healthy, returned to kickoff duty in the 1992–1993 season, but had his opportunity to start the following year.
-He was the team’s leading scorer, converting 14 of 19 field goal attempts and kicked the go-ahead field goal in the 1994 Cotton Bowl Classic as Notre Dame defeated Texas A&M 24-21.
+He was the team's leading scorer, converting 14 of 19 field goal attempts and kicked the go-ahead field goal in the 1994 Cotton Bowl Classic as Notre Dame defeated Texas A&M 24–21.

-Gambling Involvement
+Gambling involvement

 In college, Pendergast began betting on sports, sometimes wagering $500 to $1,000 over a weekend.
 He also began gambling at a nearby riverboat casino, betting $25 to $50 a hand.
 After he graduated, he turned down opportunities to try out for professional football and moved to Chicago to try and start a rock band.
 There, he accumulated $20,000 in gambling debt, financing his gambling with credit cards.

-In 1995, he learned that Kenneth Dion Lee, a Northwestern Basketball player who had been the team’s best three-point shooter, had received threats from a bookmaker over his own gambling debts.
+In 1995, he learned that Kenneth Dion Lee, a Northwestern basketball player who had been the team's best three-point shooter, had received threats from a bookmaker over his own gambling debts.
 He convinced Lee, Dewey Williams and Matt Purdy to shave points in upcoming Wildcats games.
 Lee served a six-game suspension for betting on college sports, while Purdy, also a Northwestern football player, was accused of intentionally fumbling the football as a result of his own gambling debts.
 Pendergast agreed to pay Lee $4,000 for their successful bet in one game and doubled his offer to $8,000 for the following game.